Do You Feel Like You’ve Lost Your Teenager?

 Teenagers Often Experience Complex Feelings During Middle School and High School

 If your teen seems alienated, has difficulty making new friends or gives you the silent treatment, you are not alone.
-Many parents feel estranged from their children during adolescence – a time when many teens’ main desire is to escape from the world.
-For a lot of teens, high school functions like a mini-society in which social segregation and fitting in with a group mean everything.
-High school is a particularly trying time for girls, who can obsess over their appearance, feeling as though they don’t have the right clothes, can’t attract a romantic partner or aren’t skinny enough.
+Many parents feel estranged from their children during adolescence – a time when many teens’ main desire is to find their own path.
+For a lot of teens, high school functions like a mini-society in which social acceptance means everything.
+High school is a particularly trying time for girls, who can obsess over their appearance, feeling as though they don’t have the right clothes, or aren’t skinny enough.
 It’s common for teens to experience anxiety and/or depression if they have trouble establishing meaningful relationships with peers.
 For teens who don’t “fit in,” simply going to class can elicit anxiety, which may explain why your teen dreads going to school in the morning, appearing only to go out of a sense of obligation.
-To cope with the pressures of social and academic life, some teens look for fulfillment in romantic relationships, social media notoriety, and others may begin to experiment with drugs and alcohol.
+To cope with the pressures of social and academic life, some teens look for fulfillment in romantic relationships or social media notoriety.
+Others may begin to experiment with drugs and alcohol.
 They may refuse to answer questions about their day, leaving mom and dad frustrated by their lack of communication and one-word responses.

 High school doesn’t have to wreak havoc on your teen’s self-esteem.
 At Lakeshore Psychology Services, we have the passion and experience to help your teen feel more secure, improve academic achievement and find fulfillment in relationships.
 We are dedicated to assisting teens through a strength-based approach to thrive and learn important coping skills in adolescence to assist them as they prepare for young adulthood.
 In teen counseling sessions, your teen can begin to draw strength from the things he or she does best.
 Building on strengths and engaging in enjoyed activities—like athletics, art, music, or other extracurricular pursuits—helps build confidence, which can ultimately help your teen find happiness in other areas of life.
 If your teen struggles academically, we can help your teen with motivation, organization, and removing potential challenges with attention.
 For example, we have state of the art approaches in assisting with the diagnosis and treatment of ADHD.